MD Weight Management Program

 - expect their overall health to improve as risk factors associated with excess weight are reduced.

-The Weight Management Program works with clients to provide education on how proper nutrition and physical activity work together to keep weight off, in addition to teaching skills and habits necessary to maintain a medically sound weight.
+The MD Weight Management Program works with clients to provide education on how proper nutrition and physical activity work together to keep weight off, in addition to teaching skills and habits necessary to maintain a medically sound weight.
 Weight loss is just the first step in weight management.
-After achieving the desired weight loss, our Weight Management Program staff will remain available to support and help patients maintain long-term success.
+After achieving the desired weight loss, MD Weight Management staff will remain available to support and help patients maintain long-term success.

 MD Weight Management Clinical Staff

 William Hartman, Ph.D.: Clinical Psychologist and Behavioral Program Psychologist Director with more than 30 years experience with individual and group therapy, teaching, research and behavioral health education.

 Karen Ready, R.D.: Nutritionist and Certified Lifestyle Counselor specializing in weight and stress management.
 Experienced in nutritional consulting with a variety of medical conditions and an expert in separating fiction from truth in dieting hype.

 What happens during the weight loss phase of your program?

 During the weight loss phase patients are on an 800-calorie regimen using liquid meal replacements.
 They visit the office weekly for medical monitoring and lifestyle change classes.
 Classes provide techniques to help weight loss and will teach skills necessary to keep the weight off during the maintenance phase.

 During the maintenance phase patients practice learned weight loss skills.
 In the beginning, we recommend weekly attendance.

 How do I know if I'm a good candidate for your program?

 Our program is designed for people who have a substantial amount of weight to lose, typically a Body Mass Index (BMI) higher than 30, or over 27 with health risk factors.
 We can help calculate your BMI.

 Do you use prescription weight loss medications in your program?

 During the maintenance phase of the program, we make these medications available to those patients for whom it is medically appropriate.